trapexit/mergerfs-tools/README.md

 Finds and deduplicate files.

-**Important Warning:** This tool only compares timestamps and not file content.
+**Important Warning:** This tool will only compare the property specified in the deduping method.
 Updating a duplicate file in a mergerfs pool will change the content of a single file but the timestamp of all copies.
-Running dedupping in such conditions may cause dataloss.
+Running deduping with newest method under those conditions may cause data loss has the file removed will be "random".

 ```
 # mergerfs.dedup -h